ampmonteiro/es2015-native-module-loader/README.md

 ## Browser Support

-At the moment what browser support browser :
+At the moment what browser support native loader :

 -> Safari: since 10.1 version